nice-game-hints/night-of-the-rabbit/02-mousewood/008-invitation.md

 It starts with [finding Plato](018-plato.md).
 Deliver the perfumed letter.

 # To whom?
 To Ludwig, the DJ at the Cafe table.
 He will leave the envelope on the table.
+Take it.

-# I have it
+# I have the envelope
 Combine the old invitation into the envelope.
+Stamp it. ^[ Stamp it with the magic stamp you got from Marquis.]

+# It has to be sealed
-Plato only accepts [sealed](190-seal.md) and stamped ^[ After it is sealed, use the magic stamp on it ] envelopes, though.
+Plato only accepts [sealed](190-seal.md) and stamped envelopes.

+# Sealed!
+Stamp it with the magic stamp you got from Marquis.

+# Whoa!
+You have giant pile of invitations.
 You also need to [deliver all the packages](025-delivery.md) you got from Plato before he will deliver the invitations.

 # I have delivered them
 Great!
 Give the giant pile of invitations to him to get them delivered.